sjoerdk/anonapi/README.rst

-Client and tools for working with the anoymization web API
+Client and tools for working with the IDIS web API

 * Free software: MIT license